 Workup in Non-Hodgkin Lymphoma should include the following:

-Imaging: usually CT scan of neck, chest, abdomen, and pelvis, or PET scan.
-Dedicated imaging such as MRI of the brain and spinal cord or testicular ultrasound might be needed.
+Imaging: usually a CT scan of the neck, chest, abdomen, and pelvis or a PET scan.
+Dedicated imaging, such as an MRI of the brain and spinal cord or testicular ultrasound, might be needed.

 Lymph node and/or tissue biopsy: A lymph node should be considered for a biopsy if one or more of the following lymph node characteristics is present: significant enlargement, persistence for more than four to six weeks, progressive increase in size.
-In general, lymph nodes greater than 2.25 cm (i.e., a node with biperpendicular diameters of 1.5 x 1.5 cm) or 2 cm in a single diameter provides the best diagnostic yields.
-Excisional lymph node biopsy is the gold standard for the diagnosis.
-Fine Needle Aspiration of the lymph node is avoided.
-An excisional biopsy of an intact node allows sufficient tissue for histologic, immunologic, molecular biologic assessment, and classification by hematopathologists.
-Specific yields of peripheral lymph nodes in patients who are subsequently proven to have NHL are as follows: supraclavicular nodes are 75 to 90 percent, cervical and axillary nodes are 60 to 70 percent, inguinal nodes are 30 to 40 percent.
+In general, lymph nodes greater than 2.25 cm (i.e., a node with biperpendicular diameters of 1.5 x 1.5 cm) or 2 cm in a single diameter provide the best diagnostic yields.
+Excisional lymph node biopsy is the gold standard for diagnosis.
+Fine needle aspiration of the lymph node is avoided.
+An excisional biopsy of an intact node allows sufficient tissue for histologic, immunologic, and molecular biologic assessment and classification by hematopathologists.
+Specific yields of peripheral lymph nodes in patients who are subsequently proven to have NHL are as follows: supraclavicular nodes are 75 to 90 percent, cervical and axillary nodes are 60 to 70 percent, and inguinal nodes are 30 to 40 percent.

 Lumbar puncture: usually reserved in those with a high risk of CNS involvement, i.e., highly aggressive NHL (Burkitt lymphoma, DLBCL, peripheral T cell lymphoma, grade 3b FL, mantle cell lymphoma, precursor T or B lymphoblastic leukemia/lymphoma, human immunodeficiency virus (HIV)-positive NHL), who have epidural, bone marrow, testicular, or paranasal sinus involvement, or at least two extranodal disease sites.
 CSF should be sent for both cytology and flow cytometry.